redbore/binary-editor/README.md

 ```
 `attributes:`
 - name - Segment name (**required**, **unique**)
-- count - Number of repetitions of the next segment
+- count(may be a link) - Number of repetitions of the next segment

 ### `<field>`
 ```